We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 This remote region on the Pacific coast of Baja California Sur is gaining a reputation as the best place in the world for watching California gray whales.
 But this natural wonderland is also home to the Mexican Sardine Run, the second larget such event in the world.
 The vast aggregations of sardines are corralled and preyed upon by striped marlin, mako sharks, sea lions, dolphins, orcas, and a whole host of different whale species.
 The icing on the cake of this awesome extravaganza are the thousands of sea birds that dive bomb in to the ocean to pick off the stunned fish.

-The 'Island of Swallows' is blessed with a diversity of reefs, caves, caverns and tunnels.
+Cozumel, the 'Island of Swallows', is blessed with a diversity of reefs, caves, caverns and tunnels.
 The reef forms part of the Great Maya Barrier Reef, the world's second largest reef system.
 The diving here is characterized by gin-clear water and innumerable tropical fish species as well as sea turtles, nurse sharks and eagle rays.

 How to Dive Mexico